linux-china/zawk/info/faq.md

 * flags: `{read,write}`: StrMap<Int>

 You can use above functions to parse special types in text.
 If possible, don't add space in value text.

+**Tips**: No matter what type you use, the format should be regular expression friendly.